Specicount/Specicount/README.md

 * Time - 12pm Thursdays

 ##### Team Meetings
-In-person meetings are preferred by the team, although they will be trialing Microsoft Teams for online meetings.
+In-person meetings are preferred by the team, although we will be trialing Skype for Business for online meetings.
 * Time - 12pm Wednesdays

 # <a name='documents_and_links'></a> 7.
 Documents and Links